infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Research Papers/US/The nutritional status of children living within institutionalized care _ a systematic review.md

 	- Inadequate or poor quality of food
 	- inappropriate types of food
 	- inadequate stimulation or attention
-	- improper use of midcations
+	- improper use of medications
 	- inappropriate feeding practices
 	- poor hygiene and sanitation leading to frequent illness and poor utilization of nutrients